flamapy/flamapy_docs/_operations/conflict_detection.md

 dm = DiscoverMetamodels()
 # Get the fm metamodel representation using the transformation required to get to the fm metamodel
 feature_model = dm.use_transformation_t2m("path/to/feature/model", 'fm')
-# Manually call a M2M transformation to Pysat
+# Manually call a M2M transformation to the diagnosis metamodel
 sat_model = dm.use_transformation_m2m(feature_model, "pysat_diagnosis")
+# Read the configuration and the test case to analyse
+configuration = dm.use_transformation_t2m("path/to/configuration", "configuration")
+test_case = dm.use_transformation_t2m("path/to/test_case", "configuration")
-# Get the operation
+# Get the operation and set the configuration and test case
-operation = dm.get_operation(sat_model, 'PySATConflictDetection')
+operation = dm.get_operation(sat_model, 'PySATConflict')
+operation.set_configuration(configuration)
+operation.set_test_case(test_case)
 # Execute the operation
 operation.execute(sat_model)
 # Get and print the result